hello@julietsmallernst.com ✗ 510-216-3988

 Oakland, CA 94610

-I provide psychotherapy to young children (ages 0-8) and caregivers & families of young children through The Center for Early Childhood Connections in Albany, CA. I work in this office on Tuesdays, Wednesdays, Thursday afternoons, and Saturday mornings.
+I provide psychotherapy to young children (ages 0-8) and caregivers & families of young children through The Center for Early Childhood Connections in Albany, CA. I work in this office on Tuesdays, Thursdays, and Saturday mornings.

 The Center for Early Childhood Connections